brendan-chess/brendan-chess/README.md

 🍫 2022 - Worked as a Front-end Developer at Speedy Snacks for my senior project

-🎉 2023 - Graduated with my Bachelors degreee in Computer Science
+🎉 2023 - Graduated with my Bachelor's degreee in Computer Science

 ## What I'm doing now